razi-rais/microservices/workshop/readme.md

           name: redis
 ```

 We also have ```voting-app-back-svc.yaml ``` that defines the service to expose the redis cache.
 It is needed because voting front end webapp is running in a different pod and won't able to access it otherwise.
-Also note that unlike the front end service it does expose the service to Kubernetes Node.
-The reason is simple - we are not expecting anyone outside voting front end webapp to connect to it!
+Also note that unlike the front end service it does not expose the service as an enpoint on the Kubernetes Node.
+The reason is simple - we are not expecting any incoming requests from outside of Kubernetes cluster so better not to expose it.

 ```
 apiVersion: v1